Rhymex94/HabitTracker/README.md

 Monorepo for both the backend and frontend of the habit tracker app.

 TODOs:

-* Consider combining the Habit modals, or to use the same root file
+-   Consider combining the Habit modals, or to use the same root file
+-   Implement completing binary-type habits
-* Implement adding progress to the habits
+-   Implement displaying progress of habits
-* Implement a simple progress page: overview of which habits are reached within a timeframe (today, this week, this month etc.)
+-   Implement viewing the habits within a timeframe (completions daily, weekly, monthly etc.)